mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ---
-title: "Tricks for Reducing Distractions from Gmail, Social Media, and StackOverflow"
+title: "Tricks for Reducing Distractions from Social Media, Email, and StackOverflow"
 ---

-This isn't another "you should quit social media" blog post.
-You can use email and social media in healthy ways.
-The challenge is that they actively struggle with you to induce you to use them in unhealthy ways.
+There are a million blog posts telling you to quit social media.
+This isn't one of those.
+Instead, I'm sharing some tips to help you use all of these things in more thoughtful, productive ways.
+Some of these tips are technical - tinkering with settings or installing helpful extensions.
+Others are tips for adjusting your personal habits and mindset for social media and email.
 This post is about techniques that help you manage these tools instead of allowing them to manage you.
-Some are simple technical tricks.
-Others are personal habits.

-## Avoid "drag"
+## Avoid the app rabbit holes

-Apps that when you use them, they drag you into other stuff.

-* You decide to respond to a recent email, but you open Gmail and see four new emails.
-* You take out your phone to check the time and see that you have six notifications from four different apps.
-* You check your Twitter feed for interesting blog posts and instead spend three hours reading about the latest trending controversy that everyone will forget about in a week.
+Everyone has had the experience of opening Gmail to compose a letter and then seeing six new emails.
+You can't just let those emails sit in your inbox, so you read through them.
+By the time you finished, you don't even remember that you were supposed to write an email because now you have six new problems to solve.

+You've fallen down a rabbit hole.
+Most major apps have them.
+Your device has them too.
+How often do you take out your phone to for some task but get sidetracked by three new notifications that pop up?

+The first step in reducing distractions from devices and apps is learning to identify these rabbit holes and thinking about how to avoid them.

 ## Decide what you want from social media

-You can manage the cost of social media.

-People talk about social media as if it's always a negative thing and you need to eliminate it.
-But social media can be a useful thing.
-I like to see when my Facebook friends get married or have babies.
-I don't want to use Facebook for mindlessly watching videos or getting into political arguments.
-I like to see when interesting people I follow on Twitter post useful blog articles or advice.

-Think about what you want out of social media and if there's a way to get it.
-I can use Twitter for my stated purpose by checking it once a day in a 5-15 minute block.
-Same with Facebook.
+If you asked me to sit down and write a list of all the reasons I use Facebook, it would include things like:

+* Seeing pictures of my friends as they raise their families
+* Hearing about my friends' big life changes
+* Remembering people's birthdays

+It would **not** include these things, even though I was using it for these reasons, too:

+* Engaging in heated political arguments
+* Reading glamourized life updates from people trying to attract envy
+* Escaping from being alone with my thoughts for more than three seconds

+Until a few years ago, I was checking Facebook 20-30 times per day.
+Any time I was bored, I'd open a new browser tab and check Facebook.
+If I was standing in line, I'd take out my phone and cycle through Facebook, Twitter, and reddit.

+The problem was obviously that I was using Facebook in a way that served all of my Bad reasons for using Facebook.
+To use it for my stated reasons, I'd never have to check it 20-30 times per day.
+Once a day is fine.
+Once per week would probably be fine.

+Think about your Good Reasons for using social media.
+Then decide what usage is consistent with those costs.

 ## Schedule time for email, texts, and social media